kubeflow/community/proposals/kubeflow-steering-committee-charter.md

 ## Committee Meetings

 KSC currently meets at least bi-weekly, or as-needed.
-Meetings are open to the public and held online, unless they pertain to sensitive or previleged matters.
+Meetings are open to the public and held online, unless they pertain to sensitive or privileged matters.
 Examples of such matters are:
 - Privacy related issues
 - Private emails to the committee
 - Code of conduct violations